integrativemodeling/npc2018/validation/nic96_em2d/README.md

    in these regions, they do not fit well against the class averages).

-4. The script `Model_2B/EM2D_Filter.py` was used to fit the PDB file against each of the class averages.
+4. The script `Model_2B/EM2D_Filter.py` was used to fit the PDB file against each of the class averages (using a resolution of 35Å and 10000 projections).
    This reported the cross correlation coefficient (ccc) for the fit in the log file `C1_logs_35.txt` and the transformation between the model and the image in the file `Registration-Parameters`.

 5. Fits for class averages 6 and 25 (with CCCs of 0.85 and 0.80 respectively)
    were reported in the publication in Extended Data Figure 6, panel K.